 First Period Worcester

 18th Century Worcester Porcelain.
-A very abridged and then trimmed and potted history of Worcester porcelain.
+A very abridged and then trimmed and potted history of Worcester porcelain from Lunds Bristol to the soft paste porcelain of First Period Worcester and Thomas Flight.
+We do not discuss Flight nd Barr and the other partnerships in this category nor Royal Worcester Porcelain.
 This humble attempt is no more than the briefest of guides to give the observer some context to accompany the images below.
+We do provide abriegf guide to the decorative styles deployed by Britains most celebrated porcelain company on the banks of the river severn

 Lunds Bristol.
 The forerunner of the Worcester factory was the very short-lived manufactory of Benjamin Lund at Redcliffe Backs in Bristol that was in operation between 1749-1751.
 In Early 1752 the Bristol factory was merged with the newly established Worcester Tonquin factory founded in June 1751.
 Benjamin Lund transferred all his stock, moulds and working materials and worked as a consultant with the new enterprise for at least a year.
 It is believed that Benjamin Lund at Redcliffe Backs produced ‘painted blue’ and ‘undecorated’ pieces.
 Polychrome decoration was undertaken at the new Worcester factory.
 Some early Worcester porcelain shapes were “heavily influenced” by oriental forms but most derived from contemporary English silver and the contemporary rococo wares.